Be Prepared to Help

 The Berkeley Medical Reserve Corps student group has already provided several successful emergency preparedness experiences for the Division of Student Affairs over the last two years.
 Don’t miss this opportunity to learn valuable First Aid skills.

 - Part 1 (In-Person) Basic First Aid – You never know when the next emergency will be!
-If mass-casualty incidents like earthquakes or an active shooter event occurred on campus, does your department’s first aiders have the skills and knowledge to deal with multiple victims and varying injuries prior to the arrival of first responders?
-This first aid class focuses on how you can lend aid during large scale disasters.
-Through this course, you will gain the ability to prioritize aid when faced with multiple casualties, safely move patients out of risky zones, and perform life saving interventions.
+If mass-casualty incidents like earthquakes or an active shooter event occurred on campus, do your department’s first aiders have the skills and knowledge to deal with multiple victims and varying injuries prior to the arrival of first responders?
+This first aid class focuses on basic first aid skills, with an added dialogue on how you can lend aid during large-scale disasters.

-The First Aid and Stop the Bleed courses are Mass Casualty-based and will have a lecture and "hands-on" portion, covering topics such as patient assessment, triage and major bleeds.
-Attendees will be asked to have first aid items or alternate household items available for the hands-on section.
+The First Aid and Stop the Bleed courses will have a lecture and "hands-on" portion, covering topics such as patient assessment, triage, and major bleeds.